-Cafe Boheme at 36 Omirou Street in Kolonaki is a bistro-style restaurant (maybe the best in Athens) with a great little bar, interesting patrons and a DJ with terrific taste in music.
+Cafe Boheme at Emmanouil Benaki 94 in Exarchia is a bistro-style restaurant (maybe the best in Athens) with a great little bar, interesting patrons and a DJ with terrific taste in music.
 Listen to cool traditional jazz and blues as well as stuff like Frank Sinatra, big band and music that your parents might have listened to if you don't.
 Cassandra Wagstaffe is the owner and host and is the daughter of

 Wishbone Ash.
 Wonderful ambience and attentive and beautiful bartenders make this a place to go anytime.
 If you are looking for a small, intimate bar to make your home this is it.
 On weekends it usually turns into a party and gets a lot louder.
 Walk up E Benaki from Panapistimiou street and keep going.
 Or take a taxi.
 Tel.
 210 3608018.

 Allotino is for those who like to listen to sophisticated jazz in a small classy bar while drinking fine scotch and whiskies, a dozen different high-end tequilas, and hard to find imported beers on tap.
 A hangout for the actors and actresses who live in Kypseli, its an intimate place, hard to find but once you do you

 will probably come back.
 The owner is Andreas, a very nice guy with a firm knowledge of good music and spirits.
 They also have a small menu of salads, sandwiches and tapas to go along with their drinks.
-When you order a glass of Paulaner Beer from Munich it comes with a plate of kielbasa sausage.
 In the warm months people sit outside and watch the neighborhood pass by.
 This is my favorite hangout in Athens.
 It also has the best beer-nuts I have ever eaten in my life.
 Its at Eptanisou 16 in Platia Georgiou,

 Kypseli.
-If you walk down Patission past the National Archaeology Museum and cross Alexandras Ave, keep walking a few more blocks and turn right on Tinou you will come
+If you walk down Patission past the National Archaeology Museum and cross Alexandras Ave, keep walking a few more blocks and turn right on Ithaki Street you will come